 - Genomics: The basis for red-green colour blindness.

-- Genomics: Evolutionary history of Indian caste populations.
+- Genomics: Population history of India.

 - Signal Processing: Video background separation.

 - Recommendation systems.